pragma-/pbot/README.md

 #### inline commands

-You can invoke up to three commands in-lined within a message.
+You can invoke up to three commands inlined within a message.
 If the message is address to a nick, the output will also be addressed to them.

     <pragma-> newuser13: Check the !{version} and the !{help} documentation.